Charles Williams (British writer): Personal life

+Colleagues

 Although Williams attracted the attention and admiration of some of the most notable writers of his day, including T. S. Eliot and W. H. Auden, his greatest admirer was probably C. S. Lewis, whose novel That Hideous Strength (1945) has been regarded as partially inspired by his acquaintance with both the man and his novels and poems.
 Williams came to know Lewis after reading Lewis's then-recently published study The Allegory of Love; he was so impressed he jotted down a letter of congratulation and dropped it in the mail.
 Coincidentally, Lewis had just finished reading Williams's novel The Place of the Lion and had written a similar note of congratulation.
 The letters crossed in the mail and led to an enduring and fruitful friendship.

+Lewis wrote the Preface to Essays presented to Charles Williams, originally intended as a festschrift for Williams, but published after his death.
+Essays were contributed by Lewis, Sayers, Tolkien, Owen Barfield, Gervase Mathew and Warren Lewis.

 Theology

 Williams developed the concept of co-inherence and gave rare consideration to the theology of romantic love.
 Falling in love for Williams was a form of mystical envisioning in which one saw the beloved as he or she was seen through the eyes of God.
 Co-inherence was a term used in Patristic theology to describe the relationship between the human and divine natures of Jesus Christ and the relationship between the persons of the blessed Trinity.
 Williams extended the term to include the ideal relationship between the individual parts of God's creation, including human beings.
 It is our mutual indwelling: Christ in us and we in Christ, interdependent.
 It is also the web of interrelationships, social and economic and ecological, by which the social fabric and the natural world function.
 But especially for Williams, co-inherence is a way of talking about the Body of Christ and the communion of saints.
-For Williams, salvation was not a solitary affair: "The thread of the love of God was strong enough to save you and all the others, but not strong enough to save you alone."
-He proposed an order, the Companions of the Co-inherence, who would practice substitution and exchange, living in love-in-God, truly bearing one another's burdens, being willing to sacrifice and to forgive, living from and for one another in Christ.
+He proposed founding an order, to be called the Companions of the Co-inherence, who would practice substitution and exchange, living in love-in-God, truly bearing one another's burdens, being willing to sacrifice and to forgive, living from and for one another in Christ.
 According to Gunnar Urang, co-inherence is the focus of all Williams's novels.